yuewuo/micro-blossom/src/fpga/tests/VMK180_BRAM/README.md

 successfully run a hello world and Dhrystone benchmark program on VMK180
-    1.5765 DMIPS/MHz for A72, 0.5477DMIPS/MHz for R5F
+    1.5765 DMIPS/MHz for A72 (DDR), 0.5477DMIPS/MHz for R5F (DDR or OCM)
+    when using TCM for the R5F CPU, the Dhrystone benchmark boosts to 12.8598DMIPS/MHz!!!!
+Using OCM does not give this improvement.
+    Even crazier, using ATCM for the instruction (.text) and the BTCM for the data (.heap and .stack) would increase it to 31.1724DMIPS/MHz!
-    when using TCM for the R5F CPU, the Dhrystone benchmark boosts to 12.8598DMIPS/MHz!!!! remember to set them in the application component -> Sources -> src -> lscript.ld
+        There must be something wrong when calculating the number...
+Yes the timer is not accurate, as large as 4x difference! remember to set them in the application component -> Sources -> src -> lscript.ld